-The starter should not be operated for more than 15-second intervals.
+The starter should not be operated for more than 15second intervals.
 Waiting a few minutes between such intervals will protect the starter from overheating.

 - Do not leave children or animals inside parked vehicles in hot weather.
-Interior heat build up may cause serious injury or death. - When leaving the vehicle, always make sure the ignition is in the OFF position, remove the key fob from the vehicle, and lock the vehicle.
+Interior heat build up may cause serious injury or death. - When leaving the vehicle, always make sure the keyless ignition node is in the "OFF" mode, remove the key fob from the vehicle and lock the vehicle.

-• Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the transmission gear selector.
-Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition (of a vehicle equipped with Keyless Enter-N-GoTM) in the ACC or ON/RUN mode.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector. - Do not leave the key fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.